Developer-Autodesk/forge.learning/docs/viewer/java.md

 # Client-side files (.NET)

-JAVA apps usually uses `.jsp` instead `.html`, but for this tutorial let's just use `.html` for simplicity.
+JAVA EE web app usually generates an entry file `.jsp` instead `.html`, but for this tutorial let's just use `.html` for simplicity.

 Our JAVA server is configured to serve files from root `/` folder.
 Let's organize like this: